friebe/jan-friebe.de/src/components/about.md

 Mostly I deal with design and frontend things.
 Especially I build things with JavaScript or other cool languages or tools.
 I use different frameworks, libarys or static site generators.
 Besides the frontend development I follow current web trends in articles and blogs.
 I like to attend online courses for further education and often take part in meetups, conferences, seminars, camps and workshops.
 I am happy to pass on my acquired knowledge at event talks.
 I like the variety and the people who burn with enthusiasm for their work.

-Besides topics of frontend development and UI/UX I am interested in general topics like SEO and performance.
+Besides topics of frontend development design and UI/UX I am interested in general topics like SEO and performance.
 Sports, cooking or books about self-organization, biographies of great personalities and non fiction books.

 As a JavaScript lover and enthusiast I am interested in the basics of the language, just like in UI frameworks, their ecosystems and toolings.